Chapter 17 Property Segment

 17.1 Type of property loss

 This segment contains information on all property involved in the incident, other than the weapon used by the offender.
-Property can be involved in multiple ways - such as being stolen, destroyed, or that the stolen property is recovered by the police - so NIBRS breaks this info into seven different categories (eight when including “unknown” type).
+Property can be involved in multiple ways - such as being stolen, destroyed, or that the stolen property is recovered by the police - so NIBRS breaks this information into seven different categories (eight when including “unknown” type).
 Figure 17.1 shows each of these categories as how often they occur.
 The most common category, at 60.7% of the rows in this segment, is when the item is taken from the victim by the offender.
 This includes when the offender stole the item, took it by force in a robbery, tricked the victim (e.g. offender committed fraud), and any other way to illegal get the item (e.g. extortion, ransom, bribery).
 Though it includes all these types of ways to illegally take the item, it is often just called “stolen” property and I will refer to it as such in this chapter just for simplicity of writing.

 The next most common group, at 13.3%, is when the item was seized by the police.
 This excludes items that were stolen and that the police recovered.
 It includes all types of property that the offender illegally had but is primary for drug crimes where the drug or drug equipment was seized.
 This segment also includes property damaged, destroyed, or vandalized by the offender and this type makes up 11.2% of the data.
 Following this, about 9% of rows are for recovered property which is when one of the previously stolen items is recovered by the police.